Reconstructing nodal pressures in water distribution systems with graph neural networks: Introduction

+\citet{Tanaka2020} summarize the ongoing trends in graph signal sampling and reconstruction and discuss a popular approach of linear regression on graph signals.
+Despite the advances in kernel-based regression methods \citep{Romero2017,Venkitaraman2019}, linear regression is favored in recent studies \citep{FerrerCid2021,Jiang2020} due to its non-parametric property.

-\citet{Xie2017} developed an algorithm to optimally distribute the sensors over WDSs by minimizing the mutual coherence and focusing on leak detection.
-The method achieved a minimal average mutual coherence of around $50\%$ on the models of real world water networks in steady-state scenarios and with only a handful of observed nodes. \citet{Wei2020} introduced a novel graph Fourier-transform methodology to define sensor placement for observing transient phenomena, namely pollutant spread.
-The time-dependent signal is reconstructed perfectly by observing $30\%$ of the nodes.
-These studies focus on how to deploy sensors (or how to use them economically, if there are many) from which the method of reconstruction follows.
-However, the success of optimal sensor-placement in case of old water networks with uncertainties in their numerical models is uncertain on its own.
-Thus, in the case of many existing WDSs, attention should be given to a robust reconstruction method that performs well with suboptimal sensor placement.
+The literature discussing the application of signal completion models in water distribution systems is limited. \citet{Xie2017} developed an algorithm to optimally distribute the sensors over WDSs by minimizing the mutual coherence.
+The main goal of their work was to detect leaks in the inspected WDSs. \citet{Wei2020} introduce a novel graph Fourier-transform methodology to define optimal sensor placement for observing transient phenomena, namely pollutant spread.
+The temporal signal is reconstructed perfectly by observing $30\%$ of the nodes, if the sensor deployment is done according to their algorithm.